Large-Scale Mixed-Traffic and Intersection Control using Multi-agent Reinforcement Learning: Methodology

 where~$D$ represents the set of all traffic directions, while~$q_d$ denotes the number of vehicles queued in a specific direction~$d$.
 The variable~$\tau_d$ corresponds to the average waiting time of vehicles arriving from direction~$d$, and~$\sigma_d$ indicates whether vehicles from direction~$d$ are currently occupying the intersection.

 To promote efficient traffic flow and mitigate potential conflicts, we design a reward function that blends local performance with a penalty for conflicts.
+Conflicts between robot vehicles occur when multiple RVs attempt to enter or pass through an intersection at the same time in ways that lead to overlapping or intersecting paths, such as left-turn and straight-going movements crossing each other.
 Specifically, when vehicles approaching from conflicting directions converge at the intersection, priority is assigned based on a weighted measure of the queue length and waiting time.
 The reward received at time $t$ is defined as

 where $\beta$ is a scaling constant.
 At each time step, the local reward is determined by the vehicle's action.
 If the vehicle executes Go, it receives a reward equal to~$\tau_d$, the average waiting time for the relevant direction.
 If it instead chooses Stop, it receives a penalty of~$-\tau_d$.
 In addition, if a conflict occurs at the intersection, the vehicle incurs a penalty of~$-1$; otherwise, there is no penalty.